 Individuals may submit an affidavit of complaint describing what they believe to be a violation of the County’s animal laws to the Baltimore County Animal Services Division.
 The affidavit must be notarized.
 After the notarized affidavit is submitted, the Animal Services Division will determine whether a citation is warranted.

 If a citation has been issued, the cited party may:

 - Request an appeal hearing in writing within five days.
 Both parties will be scheduled to appear and testify before the Animal Hearing Board.
 In order for the Board to uphold the charges in the citation and levy a fine, the complainant must appear.

 Instructions are printed on the citations.

-After four business days, including Saturdays, any pet not claimed by its owner may be adopted by the person who found it for the cost of a rabies vaccination and County animal license.
+After three days, including Saturdays and Sundays, any pet not claimed by its owner may be adopted.
 Healthy, adoptable pets are held as long as there is adequate space and resources to keep them.
-For more information, contact the Animal Services Division by calling 410-887-5961.
+For more information, contact the Animal Services Division by calling 410-887- PAWS (7297).